 Where to try: Poules Moules, De Rooden Hoed

 This creamy dish is the superior version of your regular mashed potatoes and a staple of Belgium food.
-It is a creamy blend of mashed potatoes and other vegetables like carrots, kale, brussels sprouts, etc. and served as a side dish or as a main course with sausages.
+The belgium traditional food is a creamy blend of mashed potatoes and other vegetables like carrots, kale, brussels sprouts, etc. and served as a side dish or as a main course with sausages.

 Where to try: Royal Brasserie